HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

    - Accept the license agreement
    - Choose installation location (default is recommended)
    - **Important**: When asked "Do you wish the installer to initialize Miniconda3?", choose **Yes**
+   - **Important**: Do NOT install miniconda, or allow the environments to be managed, in a folder that contains spaces.

 3. **Restart** your terminal/command prompt after installation